 Given that an ADSL2+ line can technically provide a 24Mb connection, the speeds advertised since 2012 are much more realistic - but they're still a way off real world averages.

 Ofcom's recent report also shows that average speeds delivered by an "up to 17Mb" ADSL2+ connection range from just 6.4Mb to 12Mb, depending on the time of day.

 Meanwhile, cable/fibre customers receiving headline speeds of up to 38Mb get maximum average speeds of up to 32.1Mb, while those with "up to 76Mb" services get average speeds ranging from 47.5Mb to 62Mb.

 There's considerable variation in average speeds between providers, even taking into account that all 38Mb and 76Mb fibre services are resold BT fibre.

 As suggested above, a household's actual connection speed will be affected by a number of factors.
 Some, like distance from the exchange, we can't do anything about.
-Some, like a provider's traffic management policy, are easier to work around.
+Others, like a provider's traffic management policy, are easier to work around.

 All the major providers are obliged to supply an estimated line speed when we enter our postcode and phone number on their websites.

 It's strongly recommended that people thinking of switching check and make a note of this speed before committing themselves, no matter what the headline speed being offered, or who's offering it.
-Most people don't.

 We should also be aware of the changes we can make ourselves, that can affect the speeds we get - as we explain in this guide.